ihamiram/Kmeans/README.md

 </h3>

 <h2 align="center">
-I'm a Back-end Web Developer 💻!
+I'm a AI Developer 💻!
 </h2>

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.